E. Power Biggs: Biography

 Biggs was born in Westcliff-on-Sea, Essex, England; a year later, the family moved to the Isle of Wight.
 Biggs was trained in London at the Royal Academy of Music, where he studied with G. D. Cunningham.
 Biggs immigrated to the United States in 1930.
-In 1932, he took up a post at Christ Church in Cambridge, Massachusetts, the community where he lived for the rest of his life.
+In 1932, he was appointed to a post at Christ Church in Cambridge, Massachusetts, where he resided for the rest of his life.
+His position as a organist however did not last long; believing that his concert work conflicted with his job, the rector dismissed him from the position.
+As one of the boy choristers (Charles Fisk) noted: “I went to choir practice, Mr. Bigs[sic] wasn’t there".

 Biggs did much to bring the classical pipe organ back to prominence, and was in the forefront of the mid-20th-century resurgence of interest in the organ music of pre-Romantic composers.
 On his first concert tour of Europe, in 1954, Biggs performed and recorded works of Johann Sebastian Bach, Sweelinck, Dieterich Buxtehude, and Pachelbel on historic organs associated with those composers.
 Thereafter, he believed that such music should ideally be performed on instruments representative of that period and that organ music of that epoch should be played by using (as closely as possible) the styles and registrations of that era.
 Thus, he gave significant impetus to the American revival of organ building in the style of European Baroque instruments, seen especially in the increasing popularity of tracker organs—analogous to Europe's Orgelbewegung.